Payday Loans Burnaby

 Beware of The Payday Loan Cycle

-While payday loans may be able to help cover a last-minute expense, they can also be a trap that many borrowers find themselves unable to get out of.
+While payday loans may be able to help cover a last-minute expense, they can also be a trap that many borrowers in Burnaby find themselves unable to get out of.

 Payday loans are known to come with extremely high-interest rates, typically in the three-digit range.
 They must also be paid back in a very short amount of time, leaving borrowers scrambling to come up with the funds to repay their loan.
 And with the sky-high interest rates that come with these loans, borrowers end up having to pay back a lot more than what they initially borrowed.

-The cycle can continue for a long time, increasing the debt load and making it very difficult for borrowers to get out of the payday loan cycle for good.
+The cycle can continue for a long time, increasing the debt load and making it very difficult for borrowers in Burnaby to get out of the payday loan cycle for good.

 Check out this infographic for even more information about the payday loan cycle.